williamgilpin/cphy/labs/getting_started_with_python.md

 1. Install Miniconda on your development environment.
 OS-specific instructions can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html). macOS or Linux users should install [Homebrew](https://brew.sh/) as well

 2. Open your computer’s terminal app.
-On Windows, you may need to install [Windows Terminal](https://github.com/microsoft/terminal) if it is not already installed.
+On Windows, Miniconda will install the Anaconda Terminal, which you can use as the default Terminal for this class.
+Otherwise, you may need to use [Windows Terminal](https://github.com/microsoft/terminal) if it is not already installed.
 If Windows Terminal has any issues, you might consider [gitbash](https://gitforwindows.org/) instead.
 If you plan to use Windows for the class, please keep track of any bugs or compatibility issues you encounter, as well as their solutions—that will make it easier to make the materials more accessible in future iterations.

 3. In your terminal app, create a new virtual environment using the base Python install.